Code Checks

 )

-Then, you can create or update the check using:
+Then, create or update the check using:

 check_sample_code = okareo.create_or_update_check(